-The refurbishment of the tax office in L3 is being planned by Schmucker und Partner, with project management by Landesbetrieb Vermögen und Hitachi Columbus Campus in Mannheim - a pioneering construction project that combines modern working environments with sustainable architecture and underlines Mannheim's importance as an innovative business location.
+The refurbishment of the tax office in L3 is being planned by Schmucker und Partner, with project management by Landesbetrieb Vermögen und

 Bau Baden-Württemberg.
 The building will be modernized in terms of energy efficiency and made barrier-free, including a photovoltaic system and green roof.
-The energy measures are expected to save around 112 tons of $CO_2$ and energy costs of around 90,000 euros per year.
+The energy measures are expected to save around 112 tons of CO2 and energy costs of around 90,000 euros per year.
 The refurbishment aims to achieve "BNB Silver" certification and will cost around 47 million euros, with completion scheduled for 2025.